 To be eligible for these programs, a student must be considered a non-resident for tuition purposes, enroll as a student at the College of Southern Idaho and complete an application for out-of-state tuition waiver.
 The completed application must be returned to the CSI Student Financial Aid Office.
 The deadline for fall semester consideration is August 15.
 The deadline for spring consideration is December 15.
+Out-of-state tuition waiver awards will be made based on the number of credits the student is enrolled in at 8:00 A.M on Monday of the second week of classes in a regular semester.
+If an application is submitted and the student's enrollment plan changes, the student must notify the CSI Financial Aid office.
 Funds are limited and are awarded at a first come first serve basis.
 Grades will be evaluated each semester with a 2.5 semester GPA required for continuation of the award.
 Students outside the Western Undergraduate Exchange states should fill out the tuition waiver application form and submit it to the Financial Aid Office for waiver consideration.